Sign Up for a Free Account

 (5) Presence of neurologic abnormalities (eg, choreiform movements, tics, or motor hyperactivity) during periods of symptom exacerbation

-Family history for obsessive-compulsive symptoms has been reported in youth fulfilling PANDAS criteria (81), suggesting a genetic predisposition to these symptoms similar to that observed in young patients with non-PANDAS obsessive-compulsive disorder.
-At the same time, 25% of mothers of youth with PANDAS had autoimmune disease, compared to 13.4% of mothers of children with non-PANDAS obsessive-compulsive disorder/tics (81b).
-Anecdotal evidence of a strong family history of tics and accompanying neuropsychiatric features characteristic of PANDAS, occurring in temporal association with GABHS infections, has also been reported (126).
-On the other hand, clinical presentation among identical siblings may vary from a typical PANDAS to being completely asymptomatic (59).
+A family history of obsessive-compulsive symptoms has been reported in youth fulfilling PANDAS criteria (83), suggesting a genetic predisposition to these symptoms similar to that observed in young patients with non-PANDAS obsessive-compulsive disorder.
+At the same time, 25% of mothers of youth with PANDAS had autoimmune disease, compared to 13.4% of mothers of children with non-PANDAS obsessive-compulsive disorder/tics (83b).
+Anecdotal evidence of a strong family history of tics and accompanying neuropsychiatric features characteristic of PANDAS, which occur in temporal association with GABHS infections, has also been reported (127).
+On the other hand, clinical presentation among identical siblings may range from typical PANDAS to being completely asymptomatic (58).
+A Swedish multigenerational study found relatives of probands with severe infections had increased obsessive-compulsive disorder risk that rose with genetic relatedness, and the association remained after accounting for obsessive-compulsive disorder and autoimmune disorders in probands and relatives, suggesting shared genetic factors as an explanation for both severity of infection and incidence of obsessive-compulsive disorder (95).

-Cognitive abnormalities in youth diagnosed with PANDAS have been explored (60).
-In this study, marked impairment in visuospatial recall memory (as assessed using the Rey-Osterrieth Complex Figure Test) was observed in spite of average to above-average performance on academic and other neurocognitive measures.
-Group A beta-hemolytic Streptococcus titer elevations were associated with worse performance on tasks of neurocognitive and executive ability (Stroop Color-Word Interference Test), visuospatial memory, and fine motor speed (finger tapping) as well as elevated obsessive-compulsive symptom severity.
+Cognitive abnormalities in youth diagnosed with PANDAS have been explored (59).
+In this study, marked impairment in visuospatial recall memory (as assessed using the Rey-Osterrieth Complex Figure Test) was observed despite average to above-average performance on academic and other neurocognitive measures.
+Group A beta-hemolytic Streptococcus titer elevations were associated with worse performance on tasks assessing neurocognitive and executive abilities (Stroop Color-Word Interference Test), visuospatial memory, and fine motor speed (finger tapping), as well as elevated obsessive-compulsive symptom severity.
 Another study also found difficulties in visual-motor skills, short memory tasks (Symbol Search subtest of Wechsler Intelligence Scale for Children or Digit Span subtest of Wechsler Intelligence Scale for Children), attention (symbol search subtest of Wechsler Intelligence Scale for Children), and elaboration speed (elaboration of speed index) in patients with PANS, but no statistically significant differences were identified between PANDAS and Sydenham chorea patients (28).

 Table 2.
 Proposed Diagnostic Criteria for PANS